Granny - Escape room for teambuilding

 Planning permission has been secured for a swanky new hotel in the heart of Bethnal Green.

-This format naturally encourages leadership to emerge, team roles to form, and problem-solving to happen in parallel rather than in a single queue of tasks.
+This format naturally encourages leadership to emerge, team roles to form, and problem-solving to happen in parallel rather than in a single queue.

 Even the in-game clue system must be unlocked through your actions, rewarding teams who stay observant and engaged.